JeffersonLab/wildfly/README.md

 | ORACLE_PASS         | Password to use to connect to DB from TestOracleConnection utility                              |
 | ORACLE_SERVICE      | Oracle Service name to use to connect to DB from TestOracleConnection utility                   |

+## Release
+1. Create a new release on the GitHub Releases page.
+The release should enumerate changes and link issues.
+2. Build and publish a new Docker image [from the GitHub tag](https://gist.github.com/slominskir/a7da801e8259f5974c978f9c3091d52c#8-build-an-image-based-of-github-tag).
+GitHub is configured to do this automatically on git push of semver tag (typically part of GitHub release) or the [Publish to DockerHub](https://github.com/JeffersonLab/wildfly/actions/workflows/docker-publish.yml) action can be manually triggered after selecting a tag.